harrycresswell/harry/content/articles/getting-started-with-eleventy.md

 We’ll cover templating, working with data, setting up collections, and compiling Sass to CSS using NPM Scripts.
 By the end you should have a solid foundation, ready to build upon for your next project.

-So what’s the big deal is with Eleventy and why is it’s becoming so popular?
+So what’s the big deal with Eleventy and why is it becoming so popular?
 You may be wondering why we even need another static site generator (SSG) when there’s literally hundreds of SSG’s out there.
-I had these questions too, so before we get into it I’ll do my best to answer them.
+I had these questions too, so before we get into it I’ll do my best to answer some of them.

 ## Why Eleventy?

-Zach Leatherman built Eleventy in 2017 as a JavaScript alternative to Jekyll.
+[Zach Leatherman](https://twitter.com/zachleat/) built Eleventy in 2017 as a JavaScript alternative to Jekyll.
 So it will appeal, if like me, you’d rather write JavaScript than Ruby, and you’re more familiar with the NPM package library than with Ruby Gems.

 Eleventy is extremely simple.
-Zach describes it as more of a utility, than a framework.
+Zach describes Eleventy as more of a utility, than a framework.
 At it’s core, all it does is take templates and outputs HTML.
 And it takes very few files and very little code to get all this working.

 Perhaps the biggest sell with Eleventy is flexibility.
 Eleventy is, by default, zero config.
 Which means you don’t need a config file or in fact need to do anything much to build a website.